nick-lifx/hsbk_rgb/README.md

   turned on full and thus is the sum of hues 0 and 120), and the corruption of chromaticity values that occurs when mixing in a gamma-encoded space.

-For the utilities you can use `--device display_p3` to access the Display P3 version, or `--device rec2020` to access the rec.2020 version.
+For some utilities you can use `--device display_p3` to access the Display P3 version, or `--device rec2020` to access the rec.2020 version.
 (The basic test programs that only test the result of a single conversion or function call are given in separate executables for each monitor, whereas the more sophisticated